gagan3512/Automation_bugbug/README.md

-## You will get the code in this file structure src/test/java
+## You will get the code in the file structure src/test/java

 Automation Test Project
 Summary